MS Regal Empress

-MS Regal Empress was a cruise ship that recently operated for Imperial Majesty Cruise Line.
+MS Regal Empress was a cruise ship most recently operated for Imperial Majesty Cruise Line until being retired in 2009 and scrapped in 2010.
 She was built in 1953 by Alexander Stephen & Sons at Glasgow, Scotland as the ocean liner SS Olympia for the Greek Line.
 Greek Line withdrew the Olympia from service in 1974.
 Following an extended lay-up period and reconstruction into a diesel-engined Caribbean cruise ship, the ship re-emerged in 1983 as MS Caribe I for Commodore Cruise Line.
 In 1993 she was sold to Regal Cruise Line and received her final name.
 She operated for Imperial Majesty Cruise Line from 2003 until 2009.
 The Regal Empress was also the last vintage passenger ship to regularly sail from the United States.